Effects of time zones on North American broadcasting: Effects on local programming

-Many stations that do not carry a newscast in the 6:00 p.m. timeslot in the Central Time Zone (commonly independent stations and most affiliates of non-historical networks like Fox – which has some stations that air a 6 p.m. newscast, though this is not entirely commonplace – The CW and MyNetworkTV) air situation comedies or other types of syndicated programming, such as reality series or game shows, during that hour.
-Many stations in the Central Time Zone tend to air one or both parts of the syndicated block at 5 p.m. or even earlier.
-Another more recent dilemma of the 7 p.m. primetime start is that a combination of longer commutes and work hours than in the past have caused many people to not come home from work until after 7 p.m., cutting into the potential ratings of shows that start at this time.
-Of course, the reverse is also true since simultaneous broadcasts offer viewers the chance to watch "prime time television" without having to stay awake until 11 p.m.
+Many stations that do not carry a newscast in the 6:00 p.m. timeslot in the Central Time Zone (commonly independent stations and most affiliates of non-historical networks like Fox – which has some stations that air a 6p.m. newscast, though this is not entirely commonplace – The CW and MyNetworkTV) air situation comedies or other types of syndicated programming, such as reality series or game shows, during that hour.
+Many stations in the Central Time Zone tend to air one or both parts of the syndicated block at 5p.m. or even earlier.
+Another more recent dilemma of the 7p.m. primetime start is that a combination of longer commutes and work hours than in the past has caused many people to not come home from work until after 7p.m., cutting into the potential ratings of shows that start at this time.
+Of course, the reverse is also true since simultaneous broadcasts offer viewers the chance to watch "prime time television" without having to stay awake until 11p.m.